 Hi!
 I am Aurora Lipper, and I welcome you to my web site.
 My company, Supercharged Science, which provides science education to families and educators, evolved as an expression of a value I am committed to in my life and want to offer others: envisioning, empowering, and taking massive action.

 I attended Cal Poly State University in San Luis Obispo, California, where I obtained a Bachelor's Degree in Mechanical Engineering (with a minor in Mathematics and senior project in Rocket Science) in June 1996.
-While in California, I received an Air Force sponsorship to pursue further studies in a Master's program with Edward Air Force Base in Dryden, California.
+While in California, I received an Air Force sponsorship to pursue further studies in a Master's program with Edwards Air Force Base in Dryden, California.
 I was also a student pilot and shortly thereafter received my private pilot license.

 In June 1997, I completed a Master's Degree in Mechanical Engineering at Cal Poly State University, with a thesis in flow patterns of F-15 engines and with 4.0 GPA and was awarded Graduation with Distinction.

 In Fall 1997, I became one of the youngest instructors in the engineering department at Cal Poly State University, where I taught lectures in Statics, Dynamics, Engineering Systems, and labs in Fluid Mechanics, Vibrations, and Engineering Design.

 One of the things that hit me was how bored the students were in the classroom.
 I couldn't figure out why they weren't interested in science or engineering!
 I loved what I was working while I was at NASA, working on rockets and jets.
 Why didn't the kids seem to have the same excitement?
 I decided to investigate further, and I looked at how kids were taught science before they reached college.

 Building robots by learning to solder circuit boards.